wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-h.md

 [IoTHubDeviceClient_DeviceMethodResponse](./iothub-device-client-h/iothubdeviceclient-devicemethodresponse.md)            | This API responds to an asnyc method callback identified the methodId.
 [IoTHubDeviceClient_UploadToBlobAsync](./iothub-device-client-h/iothubdeviceclient-uploadtoblobasync.md)            | IoTHubDeviceClient_UploadToBlobAsync uploads data from memory to a file in Azure Blob Storage.
 [IoTHubDeviceClient_UploadMultipleBlocksToBlobAsync](./iothub-device-client-h/iothubdeviceclient-uploadmultipleblockstoblobasync.md)            | Uploads a file to a Blob storage in chunks, fed through the callback function provided by the user.
+[IoTHubDeviceClient_SendMessageDisposition](./iothub-device-client-h/iothubdeviceclient-sendmessagedisposition.md)            | This API sends an acknowledgement to Azure IoT Hub that a cloud-to-device message has been received and frees resources associated with the message.

 ## Macro definitions